tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # Registration Requests

-Registration requests MUST submitted in one of two ways:
+Registration requests MUST be submitted in one of two ways:

 1. By sending email to iana-prot-param@iana.org; this email SHOULD use an appropriate subject (e.g., "Request to register value in TLS